Leadership Academy for Development (LAD - IQ)

 About LAD - IQ

-The program includes three separate training sessions:
+The program included three separate training sessions:

-The first course--a training of trainers (TOT)--took place from March 11-17, 2018 in Amman, Jordan and focused on developing case study teaching methods and equipping faculty with skills to effectively incorporate case studies into their classes.
+- The first course--a training of trainers (TOT)--took place from March 11-17, 2018, in Amman, Jordan, and focused on developing case study teaching methods and equipping faculty with skills to effectively incorporate case studies into their classes.
 It was attended by 20 academics and professional trainers from all over Iraq.
 Read more about the first course here.

-The second course--focused on public policy and private sector development--took place from July 1-6, 2018 on the AUIS campus in Sulaimani.
+- The second course--focused on public policy and private sector development--took place from July 1-6, 2018, on the AUIS campus in Sulaimani.
 Read more about it here.

-The third and final course, again focused on public policy and private sector development, occurred from August 26-30 and involved the direct participation of Francis Fukuyama.
+- The third and final course, again focused on public policy and private sector development, occurred from August 26-30 and involved the direct participation of Francis Fukuyama.